On the Extremal Energy of Complex Unit Gain Dumbbell Graphs: Introduction

-The rest of the paper is organized as follows.
+The content of the paper is organized as follows.
 Section~\ref{sec:pre} collects preliminaries and derives the characteristic polynomial expression for complex unit gain dumbbell graphs.
 Sections~\ref{sec:even-even}, \ref{sec:odd-odd}, and \ref{sec:mixed} treat the even-even, odd-odd, and mixed-parity cases, respectively.
-Section~\ref{sec:conclusion} summarizes the results.
+Section~\ref{sec:conclusion} summarizes the results and indicates some possible directions for future work.